BognarB/derby-guide/README.md

 33963 listening.
 Go to: http://localhost:3000/
 ```

 So go to [http://localhost:3000/](http://localhost:3000/) and take a look.
-It's a basic but functional chat room; you can change your name and send messages.
+It's a basic but functional chat room where you can change your name and send messages.
 If you connect to this URL from two different browsers (or one normal window and one private / ignognito window) you and see how it works with two users.
 Notice when one user sends a message it autmatically apears in the seond user's window.
 Near real time updates like this in web apps, without refreshing the page manualy, are often taken for granted but they need some extra care to get right - which is what Derby does for you.

 ### So how does Derby work?

-Here's a short description on how it works.
-A longer explanation and guide to building your own app is below but it's good to understand these basics first.
+Here's a short description.
+A longer explanation and guide to building your own app is below but it's good to understand the basics first.
 When you run a Derby app (e.g. with the `coffee server.coffee` command you ran above) you get:

-1. A Derby Server - running in node.js, and able to serve a ...
+1. __A Derby Server__ - running in node.js, and able to serve a ...
-2. A Derby Client - that runs in a web browser and connects back to the Server to ensure ...
+2. __A Derby Client__ - that runs in a web browser and connects back to the Server to ensure ...
-3. Synchonised Data - accross all connected clients and ...
+3. __Synchonised Data__ - accross all connected clients and ...
-4. Persisisted Data - in the server side database.
+4. __Persisisted Data__ - in the server side database.

 Derby achives this by combining a number of techniques and librbaries.
 They key ones are: